-Django is an open-source, full-stack framework built in 2003, originally created for internal purposes by two developers working at a newspaper.
-It was released publicly in 2005, and has been maintained by the non-profit Django Software Foundation since 2008.
+Django is an open-source, full-stack framework built-in 2003, created for internal purposes by two developers working at a newspaper.
+It was released publicly in 2005 and has been maintained by the non-profit Django Software Foundation since 2008.

 As of 2018, over half (58%) of Python developers declared that Django was their favorite framework to work with.
-These numbers also have a reflection on the market – Google, YouTube, and NASA are just some of the global players who use Django as part of their tech stack.
+These numbers also reflect the market – Google, YouTube, and NASA are just some of the global players who use Django as part of their tech stack.

 It is also lauded for being easy to maintain, debug, and keep up-to-date.
 In fact, one of the distinguishing characteristics of Django is that it promotes an anti-redundancy approach, following the Don’t Repeat Yourself (DRY) principle.

-If you’re interested in reading about how Django is structured, we highly recommend you take a look at this article on the Python website.
+If you’re interested in reading about how Django is structured, we highly recommend looking at this article on the Python website.

 What is Flask?

 Flask is a slightly younger framework, founded in 2010 when Django was an already established staple among the Python community.
-However, Flask is a much more light-weight solution, with some even referring to it as a microframework.
+However, Flask is a much more lightweight solution, even referred to it as a microframework.
 It doesn’t mean it’s not powerful, though!

-Flask works on the basis of Werkzeug, a utility library, and Jinja 2, a Python web template engine.
-In his post on Codementor.io, Python Developer Gareth Dwyer aptly describes the framework as “a bare-minimum, that leaves the bells and whistles to add-ons or to the developer”.
+Flask works based on Werkzeug, a utility library, and Jinja 2, a Python web template engine.
+In his post on Codementor.io, Python Developer Gareth Dwyer aptly describes the framework as “a bare minimum, that leaves the bells and whistles to add-ons or the developer.”

-So, for example, while Django offers out-of-the-box support for several databases (including SQLite, PostgreSQL, MySQL, and Oracle) Flask doesn’t foresee how data is stored.
+For example, while Django offers out-of-the-box support for several databases (including SQLite, PostgreSQL, MySQL, and Oracle), Flask doesn’t foresee how data is stored.
 Instead, it leaves the decision to the development team, offering plenty of suitable libraries and extensions.

 Now, this being said, let’s dig a bit deeper into how Flask compares to Django in key areas.